My friend Robyn gave me this recipe earlier this week and it sounded good. I love anything hot and spicy anyway....and you eat this with Wheat Thins.

 - One piece of burlap, about 18 inches by 2 feet

-- Ribbon or yarn, about 2 yards
+- Ribbon or yarn, about 2 yards- Acrylic paint in shades of brown, gold, orange and red

 - Paint brush (wider, about an inch at least)